New Hope, Cherokee County, Texas

 New Hope is an unincorporated community in Cherokee County, located in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 50 in 2000.
 It is located within the Tyler-Jacksonville combined statistical area.

 History

 The area in what is known as New Hope today was first settled in the 1850s and was also known as Gum Creek.
-New Hope Baptist Church was founded during the American Civil War and was the focus of the community.
+New Hope Baptist Church was founded during the Civil War and was the focus of the community.
 J.W.
-Linkenhoker built a store near the church sometime after World War I ended and remained operational in the 1920s.
+Linkenhoker built a store near the church sometime after World War I ended and which remained operational in the 1920s.
 There was one business and only seven residents that next decade.
-The church and several scattered houses remained in New Hope in the early 1990s and had a population of 50 in 2000.
+The church and several scattered houses remained in New Hope in the early 1990s and the community had a population of 50 in 2000.

 Geography

 New Hope is located on Farm to Market Road 747, 13 mi northwest of Rusk in central Cherokee County.